-In 2020, Nick led the team that received the prestigious International Centre of Excellence Award from the European Neuroendocrine Tumour Society for the NET service, based at Royal North Shore Hospital and GenesisCare.
+In 2020, Nick led the team that received the International Centre of Excellence Award from the European Neuroendocrine Tumour Society for the NETs service, based at Royal North Shore Hospital and GenesisCare.

 Nick is the current Board Chair of TOGA, former ALTG president and past President of COSA, a member of the AGITG Upper Gastrointestinal Cancer Working Party, and committee and faculty member with the International Association for the Study of Lung Cancer, a global multidisciplinary organisation dedicated to eradicating lung cancer.
 Professionally, he has also served on the Executive of the Medical Oncology Group of Australia (MOGA) and the Private Cancer Physicians Group of Australia (PCPA).
 Nick was the inaugural NSW Cancer Institute appointed Director of the Northern Sydney Cancer Trial Trials Network, and Clinical Trials Director and Clinical Services Director, GenesisCare (Formerly Northern Cancer Institute), St Leonards, Sydney, since 2012.

 - He has achieved this through active involvement in various collaborative research organisations, their fundraising arms and advocacy organisations such as the Thoracic Oncology Group of Australasia (TOGA), formerly the Australasian Lung Cancer Trials Group, The Australasian Gastrointestinal Trials Group (AGITG), The Clinical Oncology Society of Australia (COSA), The GI Cancer Institute, Pankind (Formerly the Avner Foundation) and NeuroEndocrine Cancer Australia (formerly the Unicorn Foundation).

-He has participated in clinical Practice Guideline development for lung cancer, mesothelioma, pancreatic cancer, and NETs while also being involved as faculty in National and International scientific meetings, served on numerous International and National Advisory panels, and contributed to consumer advocacy training.
+Professor Nick Pavlakis, has recently had a paper published in JCO Oncology Practice, ‘Immunotherapy in Non-Small-Cell Lung Cancer: Hallelujah! – But Salvation is Still Awaited by Many.’
 In the paper, Professor Pavlakis discusses the emergence of Immuno-oncology (IO) in the treatment of non-small-cell lung cancer (NSCLC) and the critical need for further research to optimize patient selection, overcome IO resistance and incorporate its use in earlier-stage disease.
 Read more here.